Living a nomadic life

 Share with others

-Marie Dancer is French, and she has been traveling for 8 years.
+Interview with Marie Dancer – She is French, and she has been traveling for 8 years.
 She has transitioned from the banking industry to the professional coaching (EQ) and has also been working for trust-building organizations.
 She works for women who want to pursue their career with greater clarity and authenticity in organizations to build more trust.

 MOVING TO CANADA